rtaylor034/datapack-archive-unfinished/README.md

 An internal API for adding custom blocks with and without GUI.

 An internal API for generating standardized NBT data for custom items and blocks added by this pack.<br>
-This would change the color of custom items as well as add a 'GConstruct' signature to the item's lore/description<br>
+This would change the color of custom items as well as add a GConstruct" signature to the item's lore/description<br>
 Added so users could easily distinguish between vanilla items and pack-added items.

-The Item Filter from [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1), re-implemented with [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1).
+Item Filter from [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1), re-written cleaner and with [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1).

 #### Reflection
-There is not much to say about the content of the pack itself, but it aided in the development in SlimeCore v1 and served to be an example for a pack that would depend upon it.
+There is not much to say about the content of the pack itself, but it aided in the development in [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1) and served to be an example for a pack that would depend upon it.

 One specific idea that I kept after development was the standardization of pack-added item NBT data. <br>
 I actually implemented a generalized version of this idea into SlimeCore v1 after the fact, and probably will write implementations for it in future 'standard' libraries.